Nigel2392/wagtail_editorjs/docs/tunes.md

 # Integrating Text Alignment Tune in EditorJS

 Let's walk through the process of adding a text alignment tune to EditorJS.
 This tune allows content creators to align text within blocks.
 We'll break down the implementation into digestible steps, explaining the purpose and functionality of each method involved.
+It does already exist in `wagtail_editorjs`, so we highly recommend you experiment with your own custom tunes!

 ## Step 1: Import Required Modules